andreasimonetto/lsfmonacct/README.md

 * LSF log directory (mandatory)
 * List of dates to look for (optional, if omitted look for yesterday finished jobs)

-**Important**: in order to decide if a job is locally or Grid submitted, we make the assumption that when the `fromHost` field of the job begins with the string "ce", then the job's submit type is Grid, otherwise it's locally submitted.
+**Important**: in order to decide if a job is locally or Grid submitted, we make the following assumption: when the `fromHost` field of the job begins with the string "ce", then the job's submit type is Grid, otherwise it's locally submitted.
 This is an internal convention and maybe different for other sites.